tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 #### 1. Guard or Middle Relay (non-exit relay)

 A guard relay is the first relay in the Tor circuit.
 It's functions are similar to a middle relay, however the middle relay acts as a hop between the guard and an exit relay.
 Guard or middle relays do not exit any data to the internet.
-This is done by Exit relays.
-However they are visible to the public as Tor lists all relays publicly.
+This is done by Exit relays. [[13]]

 #### 2. Exit Relay